starburstdata/ih-hackathon-2025/examples/agents_ux/video_games_sales_assistant_with_amazon_bedrock_agents/README.md

 # Deploying a Conversational Data Analyst Assistant Solution with Amazon Bedrock Agents

 This solution provides a Generative AI application reference that allows users to interact with data through a natural language interface.
-The solution connects Amazon Bedrock Agents to a PostgreSQL database, providing data analysis capabilities through a React Web Application interface.
+The solution connects Amazon Bedrock Agents to a PostgreSQL database, providing data analysis capabilities through a Web Application interface.

 ![Video Games Sales Assistant](./images/preview.png)